 Children with Specific Needs (English as an Additional Language or Special Educational Needs)

-Wherever possible we aim to fully include all pupils with in all lessons so that they benefit from listening and participating with others in demonstration, discussion and explanation.
+We aim to fully include all pupils within all lessons so that they benefit from listening to and participating with others in demonstration, discussion and explanation.
+This also ensures these children are receiving a broad and balanced curriculum.